top of page

 5. Address Sensory Issues

-6. Respect Their Preferences While Encouraging Exploration
+6. Respect Preferences While Encouraging Exploration

 7. Seek Professional Support When Needed